 Rise of the Tomb Raider

-It’s largely the same open world experience, with all the good and bad that comes from that.
+It’s essentially the same open-world experience, with all the good and bad that comes from that.

 Shadow of the Tomb Raider